 Eligible Charities.
 Charitable contributions from an IRA must be sent directly to a public charity that is not a supporting organization by the IRA trustee.
 Defining it as a public charity excludes charitable gift annuities and charitable remainder trusts.

 Eligible Retirement Accounts.
-Rollover distributions can only be made from traditional IRAs or Roth IRAs.
+Qualified Charitable Contributions can only be made from traditional IRAs or Roth IRAs.
 Charitable donations from 403(b) plans, 401(k) plans, pension plans, and other retirement plans are not eligible for the tax-free treatment.

 Directly to the Charity.
 Distributions must be made directly from the IRA by the trustee and be payable to the public charity.
 Donors are specifically not permitted to make charitable rollovers to donor-advised funds, supporting organizations, and private foundations.